 With the summer real estate season in the rear view, what are some of the ways to make the most of the fall real estate market?

 There are a few things that are unique to fall when it comes to buying or selling your house.
-Here are some tips and insider information to help you take advantage of the Westchester market:
+The following are some tips and insider information to help you take advantage of the Westchester market.

 Fall Real Estate Market’s Shorter Time Frame

 While the always-hot spring market typically lasts from March to June, the fall real estate market lasts a much shorter time – September and October.
 Things start to pick up again after the summer lull right around when the kids go back to school.